anikacharjee/YouTubeAnalyser_MERN/README.md

 ## Usage

-- Access the application in your browser at http://localhost:3000.
+- Access the application in your browser at `http://localhost:3000`.
-- Input a YouTube video link from the desired channel and click on the "Analyze" button.
+- Input a YouTube video link from the desired channel and click on the `Analyze` button.
 - View the analysis result, including the Earning Potential and information about the top-performing videos.